lisandrofernandez/zoo/README.md

 Write an application providing the following features:

 1. List all animals with their properties and friends' names.
-2. Live one day (when this option is chosen each animal attempts to break/establish friendship as described above.
+2. Live one day (when this option is chosen, each animal attempts to break/establish friendship as described above.
 Print all changes to console.
-   For example "Dog one has lost friendship with Chicken one"; "Dog one has established friendship with Parrot two").
+   For example: "Dog one has lost friendship with Chicken one"; "Dog one has established friendship with Parrot two").
 3. List all animals with their properties and friends' names.
 4. Exit.